jgrh/lerret/README.md

 #### pug

 The `pug` plugin may be used to render [Pug](https://pugjs.com) templates to HTML.
-The plugin expects three templates to exist: a home page template, an album template and an image template.
+The plugin looks for three optional templates: a home page template, an album template and an image template.

 The home page template is rendered once.
 It is provided with a context containing the following keys.